NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ghost Blade.md

 * * *

 You alter your weapon's phase so it can more easily strike incorporeal creatures.
-Your mind weapon gains the effects of a _[[Equipment/Ghost Touch|Ghost Touch]]_ property rune for 1 minute.
+Your mind weapon gains the effects of a _[[Ghost Touch|Ghost Touch]]_ property rune for 1 minute.

 *Source: Pathfinder Dark Archive*
 *OGL*